-The Women’s Fund Miami-Dade.
-We create change for women and girls through action, advocacy, and investment.
+We create change for women and girls through advocacy, investment, and impact.

 On average, 24 women per minute are victims of intimate partner violence.
 One in three women will experience physical or sexual violence in their lifetime, and one in three girls will experience childhood sexual abuse.